-Marks 1 and 2 are used as a reference for initial wheel alignment.
+Marks (1) and (2) are used as a reference for initial wheel alignment.
 Marks should be in roughly the same position on both left and right sides of wheel.

 - 1. Place the motorcycle in an upright position with the front wheel clamped in a wheel vise. - 2.
 Remove saddlebags if equipped. - 3.
-Make note of adjuster locations 1) and 2).
+Make note of adjuster locations (1) and (2).

 - 4. Raise the rear of the motorcycle so the rear tire can be freely rotated. - 5.
-Loosen the axle bolt 3 and retighten to the ADJUSTMENT SPECIFICATION during the adjustment procedure.
+Loosen axle nut (3) and retighten to the ADJUSTMENT SPECIFICATION during the adjustment procedure.

-Axle Bolt Torque (ADJUSTMENT SPECIFICATION): Initial Torque: 15 ft lbs (20 Nm)

-6. Turn the RIGHT SIDE adjuster nut 4 to achieve proper belt tension.
+Axle Nut Torque (ADJUSTMENT SPECIFICATION): Initial Torque: 15 ft lbs (20 Nm) 6.
+Turn the RIGHT SIDE adjuster nut (4) to achieve proper belt tension.